 Insects are a vital part of the ecosystem of the swamps of North America.

-The mosquito has always had a bad reputation across the world as a bloodsucker and a carrier of diseases.
+The mosquito has always had a bad reputation worldwide as a bloodsucker and a carrier of diseases.
 This has led to an interesting development in the Florida Keys with a genetically modified population of insects.
 The idea was to release a population of male mosquitos into the area to breed with local females.
 The difference with these males is that they carry a protein that will kill off female offspring before they reach maturity.
 Therefore, there will be fewer biting females to pass on those diseases.

 Periodical cicadas also have a fascinating life cycle where adults emerge from the ground after 17 years.
 For a small minority of populations, like the Baton Rouge brood, this is a 13-year cycle.
 Every 13 or 17 years, you get a mass emergence of new adults in the area.
-This happens again in 2021.
+This will happen again in 2021.
 This is all part of a predator satiation strategy to overwhelm predators and survive in greater numbers.
 It is also timed to avoid predator booms.

 The water of these swamps and marshes is essential for the lifecycle of many insect species.

-Many insect species in swamps use stagnant water to lay their eggs and raise their young.
+Many swamp insect species use stagnant water to lay their eggs and raise their young.
 Larval forms may stay in the water in the mud and develop before reaching their adult form and leaving the water.
 For years, they can often be down there emerging to take flight, mate, and lay eggs before dying.

-For example, we are used to seeing the dragonfly as a beautiful jeweled insect hunting over the water.
+For example, we see the dragonfly as a beautiful jeweled insect hunting over the water.
 They are incredible hunters and a joy to watch.
-But, dragonfly nymphs are completely different and predate other species under the water.
+But, dragonfly nymphs are wholly different and predate other species underwater.

-The surface of the water has greater tension and a fine membrane.
+The surface of the water has greater tension and a delicate membrane.
 Striders take advantage of this by trapping air in the hairs of their legs and repelling water, allowing them to stand and move on the surface.
 This puts them in a prime position to capture any larvae that come to the surface or any creatures that fall in.

 Next are the butterflies.
 You would not normally associate this creature with swampy or marshy areas because they don’t require water for their life cycle.
-Instead, we are used to seeing them in meadow and gardens where they can pollinate flowers.
+Instead, we are used to seeing them in meadows and gardens where they can pollinate flowers.

 Butterflies can add color and further diversity to these areas.
 As many as 90 species have been seen in the Everglades.
 Some of these are migratory species looking for a warmer home in the winter.
-Others, such as the White Peacock, are there all year round and not that hard to find.
+Others, such as the White Peacock, are there all year round and are not that hard to find.

-Many insect species across North American swamps, and the wider world, are in decline.
+Many insect species across North American swamps, and the wider world, are in decline

-A vast range of insect species in the US relies on swamps and related habitats for their survival.
+A vast range of insect species in the US relies on swamps and related habitats for survival.
 While we might immediately think of some of the more annoying swarms, there are also many other interesting species.
-If you take the time to study the life in a vernal pool or see what flies overhead, you can find striders, dragonflies, butterflies, and all kinds of larvae in developmental stages.
+If you take the time to study life in a vernal pool or see what flies overhead, you can find striders, dragonflies, butterflies, and all kinds of larvae in developmental stages.
 Without them, the swamp wouldn’t survive.